viral6904/Car-Detection-and-Counters/README.md

 # 🚗 Car Detection and Counter

 This Python project detects and counts cars in video streams or from video files using computer vision techniques.
-It uses OpenCV along with a pre-trained deep learning model (e.g., YOLO, Haar cascades, or MobileNet-SSD).
+It uses OpenCV along with a pre-trained deep learning model

 ## 📸 Features